Study Cycles

 Student assessment

 Student performance is assessed by the academic staff.
 The methods of assessment depend on the nature of each module.
 The student's grade is determined by the module tutor, who organises written and/or oral examinations, or laboratory or clinical exercises, as well as assignments throughout the semester.
-The evaluation of the students, which is a necessary part of the learning process, is continuous.
-It lasts throughout the semester and covers all modules.
+The evaluation of students, which is a necessary part of the learning process, is continuous and lasts throughout the semester covering all modules.

 In order to pass a module students must, as a general rule, receive a pass mark of 5 out of 10.